 Resize the Image & Caption

-Most likely, your image is not the size you want, so we’ll resize it.
-What is not immediately apparent is that the caption has its own sizing controls.
+If your picture has a caption, like the one above, it also has its own sizing controls.
 Thus, we’re dealing with 2 objects – the picture object and the caption object.
-If we don’t click the right set, we may end up resizing one object.
-You can test this by clicking around.
+If we don’t click the right set, we may end up resizing just the image.

 - From the top menu, click Picture Format.